endurantgames/cosmiclegends/src/issues.md

 Each Storyline consists of:

 - the Spotlight hero
-- the Lesson
+- the Opportunity
-- one or more Crises connected to the Lesson, introduced by the Editor
+- one or more Crises connected to the Opportunity, introduced by the Editor
 - the heroes' reactions to each Crisis
-- the Spotlight hero's reaction the Lesson
+- the Spotlight hero's reaction the Opportunity

 Many Storylines will resolve over the course of one Issue, but some can take long and might run for 2 or 3 sessions, or longer.